lake-wg/edhoc/draft-ietf-lake-edhoc.md

 By default, the message flow is as follows: EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 Alternatively, if EDHOC message_4 is used, it is sent from the server to the client in the payload of a 2.04 (Changed) response analogously to message_2.

-Messages sent from the client to the server, no matter the roles, the CBOR serialization of the C_x the server has chosen (this is usually C_R, but is C_I if the server is the initiator) is prepended to the EDHOC message.
-If a message 1 is sent to the server, a CBOR `null` (0xf6) is sent in its place
-(given that the server has not picked a value C_R yet).
+In order to correlate a message received from a client to a message previously sent by the server, messages sent by the client are prepended with the CBOR serialization of the connection identifier which the server has chosen.
+This applies independently of if the CoAP server is Responder or Initiator.
+For the default case when the server is Responder, the prepended connection identifier is C_R, and C_I if the server is Initiator.
+If message_1 is sent to the server, the CBOR simple value `null` (0xf6) is sent in its place (given that the server has not selected C_R yet).

-These identifiers are self-delimiting.
+These identifiers are encoded in CBOR and thus self-delimiting.
 They are sent in front of the actual EDHOC message, and only the part of the body following the identifier is used for EDHOC processing.

 Consequently, the application/edhoc media type does not apply to these messages;
 their media type is unnamed.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
-In this case the CoAP Token enable correlation on the initiator side, and the prepended C_R enables correlation on the responder (server) side.
+In this case the CoAP Token enable correlation on the Initiator side, and the prepended C_R enables correlation on the Responder (server) side.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server